 What is Security as a Service?

 Security as a service (SECaaS) is the outsourced management of business security to a third-party contractor.
-Now, whilst cyber-security on a subscription basis may seem odd to you.
-It’s really not too much different from paying for your anti-virus license.
+While a cyber-security subscription may seem odd, it’s not much different from paying for your anti-virus license.
 The difference is that SECaaS is the combination of a lot of security products wrapped up into one more central service.

 The range of security services provided is vast and goes down to a granular level.
-Examples range from simple SPAM filtering for email, all the way through to cloud-hosted anti-virus, remote automated vulnerability scanning, managed backups, cloud-based DR and business continuity systems and cloud-based 2-factor authentication systems.
+Examples range from simple SPAM filtering for email, all the way through to cloud-hosted anti-virus, remote automated vulnerability scanning, managed backups, cloud-based DR and business continuity systems and cloud-based MFA systems.

 The services are either delivered directly from the vendor where the reseller takes a commission or they are delivered from specialist firms who have the in-house skills capable of building, integrating and managing specialist security services for their customers.